mroberts1/social-media-theory-summer-2022/README.md

 Topic: Sharing

+Reading: José van Dijck, _The Culture of Connectivity_: "Facebook and the Imperative of Sharing" (ch.
+3)
-Reading: Nicholas John, _The Age of Sharing_: "Introduction," "Sharing and the Internet" (ch.
+Nicholas John, _The Age of Sharing_: "Introduction," "Sharing and the Internet" (ch.
 3)

 ***